pookleblinky/lifescripts/ideas.md

 look at.
 Change em all in one spot.
 Done.
 Later I'll have to alter savingthrow.

 cleaning.rkt: Should it be a general tasks script, or specifically for cleaning?

+Idea: a CW/TW quarantine.
+Populate triggers.txt, and it'll process it into various forms ready to be plopped into browser extensions and such.
+Pipe it to a function that'll produce json, and connect it to rotten tomatoes and netflix to produce a script that'll add warnings on mouse-over for movies.
+Connect it to goodreads, and add nice warnings next to titles, etc.

+Should add a file for UI (or lack thereof).